anvilistas/amoni/docs/installation.rst

 Amoni is built on top of `Docker <https://docker.com>`_ which needs to be installed on your local machine.

-As a minimum, you will need to install the `Docker Engine <https://docs.docker.com/engine/install/>`_.
+As a minimum, you will need to install the `Docker Engine <https://docs.docker.com/engine/install/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_ on your local machine.

-If you prefer, you can install the `Docker Desktop App <https://docs.docker.com/desktop/>`_ which also includes the Engine.
+If you prefer, you can install the `Docker Desktop App <https://docs.docker.com/desktop/>`_ which also includes the Engine and Docker Compose.

 Install Amoni
 -------------